 How will you be compensated for your work as an RA during the 2015-16 academic year?

 Resident Assistants for 2015–16 will be compensated $7,160 for their work.
 Of the $7,160, $4,460 will appear as a credit on your bill ($2,230 each semester) and $2,700 will come to you through the student payroll for your personal expenses ($1,350 each semester).
-RA compensation replaces the earning elements of the aid award, but does not affect the amount of your scholarship.
+RA compensation replaces the self-help elements of the aid award, but does not affect the amount of your scholarship.
 If a campus job and/or a summer earnings contribution are not a part of your award, being an RA may affect your scholarship.

 Is the RA compensation taxable?